linux-system-roles/logging/roles/rsyslog/README.md

 localhost ansible_user=YOUR_ANSIBLE_USER
 ```

-vars.yaml
+vars.yml
 ---------
-vars.yaml stores variables which are passed to ansible to control the tasks.
+vars.yml stores variables which are passed to ansible to control the tasks.
 The contents of this file could be merged into the inventory file.

 Currently, the role supports 3 types of logs collections ([input_roles](https://github.com/linux-system-roles/logging/tree/master/roles/rsyslog/roles/input_roles/)): `basics`, `ovirt`, and `viaq`.
 And 3 types of log outputs ([output_roles](https://github.com/linux-system-roles/logging/tree/master/roles/rsyslog/roles/output_roles/)): `elasticsearch`, `files`, and `forwards`.
 To deploy rsyslog configuration files with these input and output roles, first specify the output_role as `logging_outputs`, then input_role as `logs_collections` in each `logging_outputs`.
 Multiple input roles could be required based on the use cases.

-To make an effect with the following setting, vars.yaml has to have `rsyslog_enabled: true`.
-Unless `rsyslog_enabled` is set to true, LSR/Logging does not deploy rsyslog config files.
+To make an effect with the following setting, vars.yml has to have `logging_enabled: true`.
+Unless `logging_enabled` is set to true, LSR/Logging does not deploy rsyslog config files.
 ```
-rsyslog_enabled: true
+logging_enabled: true
 rsyslog_default: false
 logging_outputs:
   -name: <output_role_name0>